 What are your expectations about sex in your marriage?
 Has your sex life changed throughout different times in your marriage?
 When was it at its best?
 When could it have used some care and attention?
 What is it like now?
 What affects your sex life?
 Are you doing a good job managing those factors?
 How important is sex to you in your relationship?
 Are you comfortable communicating your sexual desires and preferences to your spouse?
 These are really important questions that people often don’t consider when it comes to their own sexual satisfaction.
 It might be helpful to journal responses to these questions or jot down some of your thoughts.

-Start small.
-Think about conversation topics about sex that feel most comfortable to you and start there.
-Maybe you are not comfortable talking to your partner about your desires and preferences just yet but maybe it doesn’t feel so scary to ask them when they thought your sex life was at its best?
+Think of conversation topics about sex that feel most comfortable to you and start there.
+Maybe you are not comfortable talking to your partner about your desires and preferences just yet.
+Maybe it doesn’t feel so scary to ask them when they thought your sex life was at its best?
 Or maybe you would feel comfortable reminiscing with them about a time you had a hot weekend away and what you liked about it.
 Perhaps it’s easier for you to ask them how they are doing, what they find stressful right now, how they think it affects your sex life and what you can do to help.
 Whatever you land on, start there and let the conversation flow, working your way up to more intimate conversations about sex.